wuchunghsuan/paper-reading/coflow.md

     3. *Guaranteed completion*
 - Other solutions:
   - Shortest-process-time-first(SPTF):
-- ***Varys*** - provides a simple API that allows data parallel frameworks to express their communication requirements as coﬂows with minimal changes to the framework.
+- ***Varys*** - provides a simple API that allows data parallel frameworks to express their communication requirements as coflows with minimal changes to the framework.
   - *Smallest-Effective-Bottleneck-First (SEBF)* heuristic
-    - greedily schedules a coﬂow based on its bottleneck’s completion time.
+    - greedily schedules a coflow based on its bottleneck’s completion time.
   - *Minimum-Allocation-for-Desired-Duration (MADD)* algorithm
     - allocate rates to its individual flows
 - Evaluation
   - 100-machine EC2 cluster
   - replaying production traces from Facebook

+## [SIGCOMM ’15] Efficient coflow scheduling without prior knowledge

+- ***Coﬂow-Aware Least-Attained Service (CLAS)*** – to minimize the average CCT without any prior knowledge of coﬂow characteristics
+- Aalo - a system that supports coﬂow dependencies and pipelines, and works well in presence of cluster dynamics like multi-wave scheduling.
+  - requires **no prior knowledge** of coﬂow characteristics, e.g., coﬂow size, number of flows in the coﬂow, or its endpoints.
+  - without any changes to the network or user jobs.

+## [SIGCOMM '18] Sincronia: near-optimal network design for coflows

+- A practical near-optimal network design for coflows still remains elusive.
+Two reasons:
+  1. requires knowledge about location of congestion and paths taken by each (co)flow, making it hard to implement in the fabric core and/or changes dynamically.
+  2. Since rates allocated to flows are correlated, reallocation is impractical in datacenters where thousands of coflows may arrive each second.
+- Sincronia -  near-optimal network design for coflows